The Ultimate Challenge to the Sacred Mountain of Machu Picchu

 • Sleeping Bag

-Our sleeping bags are effective and durable to protect you from temperatures as low as -18ºC (0ºF).
-They are mummy-form and include a sleeping liner.
-The bags are cleaned after every use and have a maximum usage of 30 trips.
+Our sleeping bags are durable and designed to keep you warm in temperatures as low as -18ºC (0ºF).
+They feature a mummy shape and include a sleeping liner for added warmth.
+Each bag is thoroughly cleaned and carefully maintained after every use.

-• Trekking Poles with rubber tips
+• Trekking Poles

-• Medical Kit or First Aid Kit
+• Medical Kit or First AID Kit

-All Salkantay Trekking guides have received specialized training in first aid.
-We hold mandatory training sessions with our guides every February.
-Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, travelers' diarrhea, cuts, scrapes, etc.) as well as oxygen.
-If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.
+All Salkantay Trekking guides have specialized first aid training and attend mandatory training sessions every February.
+Your guide will always carry a first aid kit and oxygen to handle basic emergencies (altitude sickness, diarrhea, cuts, scrapes, etc.).
+If needed, we will evacuate you from the trail as quickly as possible and ensure you arrive at a clinic for treatment.

 Accommodation

-• Hotel in Aguas Calientes
+• Day 2: Hotel in Aguas Calientes

 Meals